 To The Moon is an Adventure Game / Visual Novel designed by Kan Gao (of Quintessence fame) and developed by Freebird Games.
 The OST, also by Gao, features Laura Shigihara.Twenty Minutes into the Future, Dr. Eva Rosalene and Dr. Neil Watts work for a company that gives false memories to dying people, as a kind of for-profit Make a Wish foundation.
 The game unfolds as they attempt to fulfill the request of their latest client, Johnny.
 Johnny's in a coma, and his last wish is to go to the moon.Except he doesn't know why.The game won accolades for its beautiful soundtrack, touching story, and entertaining writing.
-It has frequently been used as an example in making the case for games as art.A sequel was confirmed to be in development in August 2012.The game is best played without spoilers.
+It has frequently been used as an example in making the case for games as art.A free "Minisode" taking place after the main game and featuring Neil and Eva was released on December 31st 2013 and can be downloaded from the Freebird Games website.A sequel was confirmed to be in development in August 2012.The game is best played without spoilers.
 Read the tropes below at your own risk.

 Adult Fear: The fact that you may kill one of your children by accident is probably a fear most parents share and one that Joey and Johnny's mother experienced.